Dedakup/financial-react-flask-app/README.md

-# React, Flask and Postgre web app
+# React, Flask and PostgreSQL web app

 A more detailed description of the project will appear soon